 The Group negotiates with its customer to determine the price each year.
-The prices of the Group's products are primary determined with reference to (i) a cost-plus basis approach and (ii) the demand elasticity of a given product (which in turn is affected by (a) the product features and functionality, (b) the product life cycle and (c) consumer preferences).
-Our sales and marketing department is responsible to provide the quotation after considering the requirements from our customer.
+The prices of the Group's products are primarily determined with reference to (i) a cost-plus basis approach; and (ii) the elasticity of the demand for a given product (which in turn is affected by (a) the product features and functionality, (b) the product life cycle, and (c) consumer preferences).
+Our sales and marketing department is responsible for providing the quotation after considering the requirements from our customer.
 The actual selling prices of our products are determined by our senior management by taking into account the estimated costs of each order.
 In arriving at the final price, the Group also takes into account other ancillary factors such as the actual size and time frame of the order, the industry standing of the customer and the relationship with the customer.
 Our pricing policy is reviewed quarterly by our senior management.